SDG 6: Clean Water & Sanitation

 researchers, professional staff & PHD students.

-The UNSW Global Water Institute are committed to collaborating with government, industry, NGOs, communities and other research organisations in achieving an enduring global impact and contribute to a future where all communities have access to world-leading research, education, information and innovation to better manage water resources for drinking, agriculture and the protection of marine and fresh water ecosystems.
+The UNSW Global Water Institute is committed to collaborating with government, industry, NGOs, communities and other research organisations in achieving an enduring global impact and contribute to a future where all communities have access to world-leading research, education, information and innovation to better manage water resources for drinking, agriculture and the protection of marine and fresh water ecosystems.

-In this short video, world-leading researchers, engineers and academics with expertise in wetlands, built environment, Flood Management, hydrology and more share insights into some of the impactful projects underway among the UNSW water community.
+In this short video, world-leading researchers, engineers and academics with expertise in wetlands, built environment, flood management, hydrology and more share insights into some of the impactful projects underway among the UNSW water community.

-All linked to water, this work is helping to improve health outcomes and community wellbeing, address inequalities, build resilience to Climate Change, and nurture valuable ecosystems.
+All linked to water, this work is helping to improve health outcomes and community wellbeing, address inequalities, build resilience to climate change, and nurture valuable ecosystems.

-The video was prepared as part of a collection introducing how International Association for Hydro-Environment Engineering and Research (IAHR) Institute Members are contributing to sustainable development and the achievement of the water-related Sustainable Development Goals (SDGs).
+The video was prepared as part of a collection introducing how International Association for Hydro-Environment Engineering and Research (IAHR) Institute members are contributing to sustainable development and the achievement of the water-related Sustainable Development Goals (SDGs).

 The centres and research groups that contribute to GWI include: